1jour1vin

 Robert Parker

-"The Saint Joseph Lieu-dit Bonneveau 2015 reveals austere notes of rock on the nose, reflecting the granite terroir of the commune of Tournon.
-Tannic and full-bodied, this wine will need a few years in the cellar to open up, but it has aromas of black cherry and blackcurrant that should blossom with time."
+“The 2015 Saint Joseph Lieu-dit Bonneveau reveals on the nose some austere notes of rocky minerality that reflect the granite terroir of the Tournon appellation.
+Tannic and full-bodied, this wine will need a few years in the cellar to open up; but it possesses aromas of black cherry and blackcurrant that should blossom with time.”
 (Wine Advocate 2017 - Robert Parker)

 Rated site